opensafely-core/ehrql/DEVELOPERS.md

 generated markdown files.
 It is a developer's responsibility to update the generated docs in their PR if required.
 There is also a CI step that will check that the documentation is up to date.

+### Testing dataset definitions included in the documentation

+All of the example tests can be run with:

+    just test-docs-examples

+* Examples to be tested run with `generate_dataset()`.
+* Dataset definitions may be included inline in Markdown files in `docs/`, labelled as code blocks with the `ehrql` syntax, or as Python `.py` files in `docs/`.

+#### Examples using `codelist_from_csv()`

+For testing examples,
+`codelist_from_csv()` is currently patched out to work without any CSV, nor are codelist codes validated.

+The function signature of `codelist_from_csv()` calls from examples *is* checked.

+This may be improved in future to make the testing more rigorous;
+see #1694.

+#### Inline code blocks (Markdown fences)

+Examples in the documentation Markdown source will be tested as part of the test suite if you place complete examples in a code block with the `ehrql` syntax label: `` ```ehrql ``

+This will still highlight the code as if it were Python.

+:warning: The `ehrql` syntax label is for inline and complete ehrQL blocks only.

+We use the SuperFences extension for extracting Markdown fences.
+Refer to the [SuperFences documentation](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/#nested-fence-format) for more details of the fence format.

+#### Dataset definitions as included Python files

+Python files in the `docs/` directory are assumed to be working dataset definitions.

+They are also tested in the test suite.

+If included in the documentation using the snippet syntax, they must be used with a `python` syntax label.
+(If they were labelled as `ehrql`, the snippet line itself would be extracted from the Markdown, and treated as a dataset definition.)

 ### Updating the main OpenSAFELY documentation repository